Skip to main content

 3.1 Template Parameters Customisation

-When building your templates, you can insert parameters in squiggly brackets {} and these values will be replaced with the live data from the system where possible.
+When building your templates, you can insert parameters in curly brackets {} and these values will be replaced with the live data from the system where possible.

-Please be aware that there are multiple ways that an email can be generated in the system and there is a multitude of replaceable parameters, such as a ‘new ticket auto response’, a ‘ticket automation rule email job’, or an internal ‘ticket notification alert email’.
+Please be aware that there are multiple ways that an email can be generated in the system and there are a multitude of replaceable parameters, such as a ‘new ticket auto response’, a ‘ticket automation rule email job’, or an internal ‘ticket notification alert email’.
 As such some of these parameters may only be available if the email is generated a certain way within the system.

 For example {SimpleIncident.IncidentID} might work on a new ticket auto response email, but might potentially be blank on a ticket automation rule email job, where the parameter {Incident.IncidentID} may be required instead.